- What is corporate tax planning?

 - Small employer credits: Helps small businesses offset the cost of providing health insurance or retirement plans to employees

-Many businesses miss credits simply because they don't realize they qualify.
-Cross-reference your activities against available federal and state credits each year.
+You may be missing credits simply because you don't realize you qualify.
+Cross-reference your activities against available federal and state credit programs each year to capture every dollar you're entitled to.

 Depreciation lets you deduct the cost of business assets over their useful life, providing ongoing tax benefits from major purchases.
 Two accelerated options can front-load those savings.

-Section 179 of the IRS tax code allows an immediate deduction of up to $2.56 million (2026 limit) for qualifying equipment purchases.
+Section 179 of the IRS tax code allows an immediate deduction of up to $1.25 million (2025 limit; the 2026 limit has not yet been published) for qualifying equipment purchases.
 Bonus depreciation lets you deduct 100% of certain assets' costs in the first year if they were purchased and placed in service after Jan 19, 2025.

-For example, buying a $50,000 company vehicle in December could provide an immediate $50,000 deduction under Section 179, saving a business owner in the 24% federal bracket around $12,000 in federal income tax.
+For example, buying a $50,000 company vehicle in December could provide an immediate $50,000 deduction under Section 179, saving you around $12,000 in federal income tax if you're in the 24% bracket.
 This improves cash flow by accelerating deductions into the current year.

 4. Optimize retirement plan contributions